-What are the technical exercises and scales aimed to?
+What are the technical exercises and scales aimed at?

-They are aimed in analyzing the situations occurring in both hands improving your ability to engineer and use the logically anatomically reasonable fingering.
-Which in fact is your general approach to the any piece simply on mechanical level.
+They are aimed at analyzing the situations occurring in both hands improving your ability to engineer and use the logically anatomically reasonable fingering.
+Which in fact is your general approach to any piece simply on a mechanical level.

 If you have been playing guitar for some time, for sure you have noticed that there is some logic in finger’s placement, movement.
 That is what we are trying to improve.

-However, it is not black and white but in most of the cases we will have a pre done models or matrixes for both hands that will work in most of the cases.
+However, it is not black and white but in most of the cases, we will have pre-done models or matrixes for both hands that will work in most of the cases.

 Learning scales, etudes, technical exercises are a must on your way of acquiring the so needed guitar technique,